MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 Cause
 -----

-A driver tried to access an address that is pageable (or that is completely invalid) while the IRQL was too high.
+Typically, a driver tried to access an address that is pageable (or that is completely invalid) while the IRQL was too high.

+This can be caused by:

+1. Dereferencing a bad pointer (such as a NULL or freed pointer) while executing at or above DISPATCH_LEVEL.
+2. Accessing pageable data at or above DISPATCH_LEVEL.
+3. Executing pageable code at or above DISPATCH_LEVEL

 If a driver responsible for the error can be identified, its name is printed on the blue screen and stored in memory at the location (PUNICODE\_STRING) **KiBugCheckDriver**.
 You can use the debugger dx command to display this - `dx KiBugCheckDriver`.

 This bug check is usually caused by drivers that have used improper memory addresses.

-If the first parameter has the same value as the fourth parameter, and the third parameter indicates an execute operation, this bug check was likely caused by a driver that was trying to execute code when the code itself was paged out.
 Possible causes for the page fault include the following:

 - The function was marked as pageable and was running at an elevated IRQL (which includes obtaining a lock).

 - The function call was made to a function in another driver, and that driver was unloaded.

 - The function was called by using a function pointer that was an invalid pointer.

+- Marking code as pageable when it must be non-pageable (e.g., because the code acquires a spinlock, or is called in a DPC).

+- Calling a function that cannot be called at DISPATCH_LEVEL while at DISPATCH_LEVEL;

+- Forgetting to release a spinlock

 Resolution
 ----------